gRossales/SquadManagementTool/README.md

        2.2 User must be able to sort by name and description.

     [ ] 3.
 Ability to Create/Edit and Remove a team.
-        * IN PROGRESS: Can create teams and delete teams, edit not working yet
+        * IN PROGRESS: Can create teams (commit 6740e4b598c0cd61fa90fd1e0fea1fc49a1737c0) and delete teams is in progress, edit not working yet.

        3.1Team information section only.